pringscreem/FileCombiner/README.md

 	combine multiple C++ files into a single file.
 //Some of the formatting in this README needs to be fixed.

+Disclaimer:
+	This project has been used as a learning exercise as well as a potential tool for integration into future projects.
+As such, the use of generative AI has been restricted to question and answer, rather than outright code generation.
+Specifically, for syntax review and reminders, and general knowledge questions.

 Current Use:
 	The program is used from the command line, by executing the file with command line arguments that are used to determine the way the files are combined and